Semantic Information Recovery in Wireless Networks: A Framework for Semantics

-Note that the entropy sum in \eqref{eq:entropy_independent} grows with $\ntx$.
-By choosing the encoder output dimension $\ntx$, we can thus set the constraint $\mic$ higher or lower.
+To fully exploit the available resources, we set constraint $\mic$ to be equal to the upper bound, i.e., channel capacity $\capa$ or the upper bound on encoder compression rate $\ntx\cdot \log_2(\abs[\xset])$.
+In both cases, the upper bound grows (linearly) with the encoder output dimension $\ntx$, and thus we can set the constraint $\mic$ higher or lower by choosing $\ntx$.

-To the end, we set constraint $\mic$ by fixing $\ntx$.
 With fixed constraint $\mic$, we maximize the relevant information $\mi[\txpars]{\relvec;\yvec}$.
-By doing so, we derive an exact solution that maximizes $\mi[\txpars]{\relvec;\yvec}$ for a fixed encoder output dimension that bounds the compression rate.
+By doing so, we derive an exact solution to \eqref{eq:ibm} that maximizes $\mi[\txpars]{\relvec;\yvec}$ for a fixed encoder output dimension that bounds the compression rate.
 As in the InfoMax problem, we can exploit the MILBO to use the amortized cross entropy $\ceparams$ in \eqref{eq:ce_amortized} as the optimization criterion.
-In \cite{shao_learning_2022}, however, a variational approximation of \eqref{eq:ibm2} is solved by approximating the KL divergence term of the variational IB problem.
-Further, the authors use a log-uniform distribution as the variational prior in \cite{shao_learning_2022} to induce sparsity so that the number of outputs is dynamically determined based on the channel condition, i.e., SNR.